-3. Getting it right the first time: Timing is everything when trying to feed a selective trout, much like trying to talk to the one girl that happens to be in the bar in Last Chance, Idaho on a Friday night (You can figure out for yourself why many of the locals call it “No Chance”), you have to get it right the first time or they’re gone.
+Get it right the first time.
+Timing is everything when trying to feed a selective trout, much like trying to talk to the one girl that happens to be in the bar in Last Chance, Idaho on a Friday night (You can figure out for yourself why many of the locals call it “No Chance”), you have to get it right the first time or they’re gone.
 Be patient and look for a “happy” fish; one that is active and looking to feed.
 Wait for the moment that it eats a natural and is looking for another, and then take your shot.

+Cast at just the right moment.
 Often times they will let quite a bit of food drift before eating, falling in and out of what we call feeding rhythms.
 Avoid casting when they are down, and instead study the feeding rhythms and wait for that fish to start actively feeding once again.
 The first shot at a wise, selective fish is easily the most important cast of all.
 If the fly drags unnaturally, or you “line” the fish by throwing a shadow, it’s probably time to start looking for a new target because the fish is on to you.

-Once the fish spooks, you’ll notice an immediate change of behavior, and many times the fish will simply disappear.
+Take a time out if you must.
+If you miss the first cast and the fish spooks, you’ll notice an immediate change of behavior, and many times the fish will simply disappear.
 When this happens, move on or at the very least give yourself a “time out.”
 Take a break, maybe change your fly pattern, and give the fish some time to forget what you just did.

-Ready to chase your own Western trout?
+Ready to chase some trout?

 Call us at 888-777-5060 to help with your next adventure.